PUBG Crash & Frame Problems on an Nvidia Card

 - Update your Nvidia Experience application and your Nvidia Card Drivers.
 PUBG, being a very popular game, has a lot of updates frequently.
 They coordinate with Nvidia to make sure that new drivers and new patches are compatible.
 If you’re not updating your card’s drivers, you may not experience the game properly.

-Nvidia Driver PUBG Incompatibility
+Nvidia PUBG Drivers Incompatibility

 A few times during its lifespan, PUBG has released a game-breaking bug for Nvidia card owners.
 The issues have usually been patched quickly.